 In 1969, the City of Texarkana, Texas, executed water supply contracts (see example in Appendix G) and more recent water supply contract extensions (see example in Appendix G) for the provision of potable water to Member Entities.
-In 1971, the City of Texarkana, Texas, and International Paper, Inc. (IP) entered into an agreement under which the City of Texarkana, Texas agreed to furnish raw water (120,000 ac-ft/yr) from Wright Patman Lake in connection with the IP paper mill facility.
+In 1971, the City of Texarkana, Texas, and International Paper Company (IP) entered into an agreement under which the City of Texarkana, Texas agreed to furnish raw water (120,000 ac-ft/yr) from Wright Patman Lake in connection with the IP paper mill facility.
 Recently, the International Paper (IP) Texarkana Mill was acquired by Graphic Packaging International (GPI).
+The City of Texarkana, Texas, further entered into a novation agreement with GPI to transfer all contracts with International Paper (reference Appendix G).
 GPI diverts raw water from an intake structure on the south side of the reservoir and delivers it to a treatment plant operated by GPI under contract with TWU.
-Currently, GPI treats and delivers approximately 2 mgd of water for municipal use to the Cities of Atlanta and Domino; the City of Queen City previously received treated water from the GPI facility but the city relies on groundwater to meet their water needs and also has a connection for redundancy if needed.
-This connection for redundancy was recently utilized when lightning struck one of the groundwater well pumps, rendering it inoperable.